blueshift-labs/Blueshift-Flutter-Plugin/Android.md

 ## Permissions

-Add the following permisions to your AndroidManifest file.
+Add the following permissions to your AndroidManifest file.

 ```xml
 <!-- Internet permission is required to send events,